Add the Michigan CAI LAC to your Community Association’s Budget

 The MI-LAC needs money to battle other well-funded interest groups to ensure that community association interests are adequately represented.
 The MI-LAC uses the funds raised from community association to pay for its lobbyist, legislative receptions, “Meet your Legislator” Day and to prepare educational materials for community associations and legislators.
 Please consider an investment from your community association as you plan your next budget.
 We have strength in numbers and a small investment from each community goes a long way.
 Please support this worthy and necessary advocacy effort.
 Donations can be made at www.caionline.org/LACDonate.
 The suggested donation is $1 or $2 per door in your community, but the MI LAC would greatly accept donations of any amount.
 For continuing updates on legislative issues impacting Michigan’s community associations, please visit https://www.caionline.org/Advocacy/LAC/MI/Pages/default.aspx.

 If you are interested in supporting legislative change for community associations, please consider making a financial contribution to the LAC at www.cai-michigan.org/advocacy.html.
-Any and all donations are appreciated!
+Contributions from both individuals and community associations are welcome.

 Gregory J. Fioritto and Matthew Heron